ISO 27001 for Startups: A Practical Guide to Help Founders (2026)

 • Who's responsible

-Auditors want proof you've thought through your risks.
-A simple, honest assessment beats a 50-page document nobody in your team reads.
+Auditors want proof you've thought through our risks.
+A simple, honest assessment beats a 50-page document nobody in our team reads.

-Step C: Draft Essential Policies Your Team Actually Uses
+Step C: Draft Essential Policies our Team Actually Uses

-Here's the truth about security policies: if your team doesn't follow them, they're useless.
+Here's the truth about security policies: if our team doesn't follow them, they're useless.
 And if they're written in legal language, nobody's following them.

 Required policies include: